agilestacks/fiber/README.md

 ### Installation

-[crd/korral.yaml] is Korral custom resource definition. [install/kubernetes.yaml] configures service account with restricted privileges and installs the deployment.
+[crd/korral.yaml] is Korral custom resource definition. [install/kubernetes.yaml] configures service account with restricted privileges and installs the Fiber deployment.

     kubectl apply -f crd/korral.yaml
     kubectl apply -f install/kubernetes.yaml

-[samples/korral.yaml] is Korral resource example.
+[samples/korral.yaml] is Korral resource example. `kubernetes.api.token` is a service account token for Fiber to install Korral [install/korral-installer-serviceaccount.yaml].

 Operator will search for Prometheus resource in `$PROMETHEUS_NAMESPACE` (if env var is defined) or in a particular Korral resource namespace.
 The name of Prometheus resource is set via `$PROMETHEUS_RESOURCE` or `$PROMETHEUS_NAME-prometheus`; the default is `prometheus-operator-prometheus` to match Prometheus Operator `prometheus-operator` release installed by Helm.